If you’re struggling to optimize your site, Google Lighthouse is a powerful development tool that can show you the way.

 After all, what good does your site do if no one is viewing it?
 A site that performs better will be rewarded with higher search engine rankings.
 Ultimately, caring about performance gives your site an advantage over your competition.

-So, we’ve dropped a lot of stats here, but what do they actually mean for your business?
 Google has shown that, as the page load time goes from one second to three seconds, the probability of a user abandoning your site increases by 32%.

 In other words, the slower your website is, the more likely visitors are to leave your site without exploring more content (or buying anything).

-We built GoDaddy Websites + Marketing with Lighthouse in mind
+We build websites with Lighthouse in mind

 With all of the details on website metrics and Google Lighthouse, you might be itching to start optimizing your site.